tahaiq-qa/test-front-end/README.md

-This project contains automated tests for the Search page using [Playwright](https://playwright.dev).
+This repo contains automated tests for the Search page using [Playwright](https://playwright.dev).
 It includes tests for searching equities, selecting different security types

 ## Prerequisites